Float (oceanography): Apex floats

 The Argo program uses Apex floats.
-These floats drift at a set depth for an extended period of time, 5 to 10 days, before surfacing to transmit the data to satellites.
-It will then descend back to the determined depth.
+These floats drift at a set depth for a period of 5 to 10 days before surfacing to transmit the data to satellites.
+The float will then descend back to the determined depth.

 Lagrangian floats

 A Lagrangian float is similar to a Lagrangian drifter in that it is designed to follow a parcel of water, except that the Lagrangian float is capable of changing its buoyancy to collect profile data as well.
 By following a parcel of water, measurements have the advective effects of water minimized to show the change of the properties of the water parcel over time.

 Coastal floats

 Although the coastal regions of the world are the most productive parts of the ocean, floats are not commonly used to study the coast.
 Floats in coastal regions are less common due to the risk of the floats being damaged by the coast or being washed ashore.
 A newer model for a coastal float is being developed by the Monterey Bay Aquarium Research Institute (MBARI).

 These new floats sit on the seafloor between profiles.
 This allows the floats to resist being moved by the currents when it is not collecting data.
 The coastal float would collect profile data more frequently than Argo floats due to the rapidly changing coastal environment.